PowerDNS/lightningstream/docs/configuration.md

 ## LMDBs

 The `lmdbs` section configures which LMDB databases to sync.
-One LightningStream instance can sync more than one LMDB database.
+One Lightning Stream instance can sync more than one LMDB database.
 Snapshots are independent per LMDB.

 Every database requires a name that must not change over time,